Administration and Finance

 Q: How do you decide which products CURATE panels review?

-A: Publishers opt in by submitting their products to CURATE.
-To qualify for review, submitted products must be designed for comprehensive core curriculum, as opposed to supplemental or intervention programs, and they must demonstrate alignment to college- and career-ready standards as determined by a robust, transparent, independent, and educator-driven review completed prior to CURATE's.
-Usually, but not always, that review comes from EdReports for ELA/literacy, mathematics, and science products.
+A: Publishers opt in for a CURATE review by responding to a no-cost bid on COMMBUYS, the Commonwealth's official procurement record system.
+To qualify for review, submitted products must be designed for comprehensive core curriculum, as opposed to supplemental or intervention programs, and they must demonstrate alignment to college- and career-ready standards as determined by a robust, transparent, independent, and educator-driven or research-based third-party review completed prior to CURATE's.

 Q: What do CURATE panels look for in the products they review?